mhdr/sc-widgets/raw/sc-gauge/ScGauge.md

 Set the current progress low value in percentage from the path start or respect a range of values.

 - **get/setNotchsSize**  -> `float` value, default `3dp`<br />
-Define the notch stroke width.
+Define the notch stroke width.<br />
 The value must be passed in pixel.

 - **get/setNotchsColor**  -> `int` value, default `Color.BLACK`<br />